waku-org/specs/standards/application/waku-api.md

       requestId:
         type: RequestId
         description: "The request ID associated with the failed message"
+      messageHash:
+        type: string
+        description: "Optional property.
+Hash of the message that got error"
       error:
         type: string
         description: "Error message describing what went wrong"